Blogs

 Do the Right Things for Local SEO

-Speaking of ranking factors … There are a few things that successful QSR brands should do well to optimize for local SEO — and it goes beyond keyword research.
+Speaking of ranking factors … There are a few things that successful fast food brands should do well to optimize for local SEO — and it goes beyond keyword research.

 After conducting thorough local keyword research to identify the terms potential customers in your area are using, your website team should naturally incorporate these keywords into your online content and business listings to enhance visibility and relevance in local search results.

-We built our ChatGPT Prompt Guide to help you with 10+ prompts for keyword generation, content planning, content creation, and page optimization, so you’re in a good place to start your brainstorming process.
+We built our ChatGPT Prompt Guide to help you with 10+ prompts for keyword generation, content planning, content creation, and page optimization, so you can ensure you’re in a good place to start your brainstorming process.

-But local SEO is more than just about being strategic with your keywords; it’s about how you complement your content and keep your users engaged.
-Videos optimized for SEO (location-specific keywords in video titles, descriptions, and tags) better showcase your restaurant’s atmosphere, dishes, and customer interactions — compared to images or website text.
+But local SEO is more than just about being strategic with your keywords; it’s about how you use multiple content formats to keep your users engaged.
+Videos optimized for SEO (location-specific keywords in video titles, descriptions, and tags) better showcase your restaurant’s atmosphere, dishes, and customer interactions — compared to only images or only website text.
+Diversify your content formats as much as you can.

 Remember, the benefits of using video in your QSR marketing strategies is not only for SEO — it’s also to create trust and excitement around your brand.
-While SEO strategies can be overwhelming, start by understanding what your audience wants to experience (videos, seasonal offers, detailed information on your location landing pages), and going from there.
+While SEO strategies can be overwhelming, start by understanding the type of experience your audience wants as they discover your brand (videos, seasonal offers, detailed information on your location landing pages), and go from there.

 Use Our ChatGPT Prompt Guide